-5 Reasons You Might Not Want to Work at Home as a Sole Proprietor
+Reasons Why You Might Not Want to Work at Home

 The only thing that remains constant in life is the fact that there are only 24-hours in a day.
 The more you take on, the more hours you'll need.
 Daytime hours are typically full, so adding a home business, with its neediness and varying requirements, will usually take up some of your night hours.
 Basically, you're going to be sleepy for a while.
 However, building efficiencies and improving your work processes can give you back some of those lost ZZZs.

 Your nightly ritual may consist of enjoying a good book and hot beverage, but more often than not, your home business will take that from you.
 Be prepared to compromise.
 It will also help to put away distractions, such as the TV, in order to focus and get your work done.

 You start a home business to make money.
 However, many people fail to realize how much money it takes to get a business going.
 Whether you seek outside financing or plan to fund your business out of your own pocket, plan on spending more than you think.